- Karl Popper Doctoral School “Networked Autonomous Aerial Vehicles (NAV)” started on 1 October 2017

 The research group “Multimedia Communication (MMC)” was founded and is being led by Prof. Hermann Hellwagner.
-In addition, the group currently comprises one associate professor (Christian Timmerer), two university assistants, two project researchers, one student staff member, and two administrative and technical staff members.
+In addition, the group currently comprises one associate professor (Christian Timmerer), two university assistants, two project researchers, and two administrative and technical staff members.

 The research activities of the group are in the areas of